Casual dining Recipes

 • 1 cup shredded carrots

-• 1 red pepper, julienned
+• 1 red pepper, julienned (cut into thin matchsticks)

 • 3 green onions, sliced

-• ¼ cup chopped cilantro
+• 1/4 cup chopped cilantro

-• chow mein noodles (optional, for crunch)
+• Chow mein noodles (optional, for crunch)

-• ¼ cup rice vinegar
+• 1/4 cup rice vinegar

-• ¼ cup soy sauce
+• 1/4 cup soy sauce

-• ¼ cup creamy peanut butter
+• 1/4 cup creamy peanut butter

-• 2 tbsp honey (optional but good)
+• 2 tbsp honey (optional but recommended)

 • 1 tsp toasted sesame oil